 The list of activities that you can indulge in when visiting Turkey is endless.
 Depending on which season you choose to undergo your surgery and the geographical location, it’s safe to assume that you’ll find some interesting things to do throughout the year.
 You can visit one of the many ancient monuments, just relax on one of the many pristine, beautiful beaches or experience the culture of the country that connects the east and the west.

 Hence, the well-deserving nickname, the crossroad of the world.
 In fact, this is one of Turkey’s strategic advantages- that it can easily welcome patients from a large geographic scope.
 As Napoleon said it: ‘If the world was only one country, Istanbul would be its capital’ and seeing everything Istanbul has to offer, I can see what he meant.
 If you’re looking to see the best of Turkey in a short period (while recovering or waiting for your surgery date), this tour by G Adventures is a great choice.

 You can try to arrange your own accommodation, transportation, and sightseeing but it’s virtually impossible to do that and spend less than what you’d pay for this amazing tour.

 Most medical tourists choose cities like Istanbul, Antalya, and Ankara, which also are some of Turkey’s most famous tourist destinations.
 However, a lot of people disregard that there are a lot of high-quality hospitals in the north of Turkey, which also is one of the least visited parts of the country, despite the plethora of activities it offers to visitors.

 Did you ever travel somewhere for medical purposes?
 Would you consider Turkey as a medical vacation destination?
+What do you think about medical tourism in Turkey?
 Share your thoughts and let me know in the comments!

 Like it?
 Pin it.